hybridious/Artifical-Intelligence/README.md

-- API; NOT DONE

-twitter.com/0xret2plt will do this, deadline: nov 30 2017

 1obviously, this will use many machine learning algorithms, because of the amount of variables we have       we will use reinforcement learning.
 To do that we have to keep training the models.
 This is linked to the DB and will be done after      it.
 (NOT DONE)